plforacle/mysql-ai-chatbot-rag/build-ai-app/build-ai-app.md

     <copy>sudo chmod 755 .</copy>
     ```

+## Task 3: Check for Errors

-7. View the most recent PHP errors in real-time
+1. View the most recent PHP errors in real-time

     ```bash
     <copy>sudo tail -f /var/log/php-fpm/www-error.log</copy>
     ```

-8. Clear the error log if it becomes too large or cluttered:
+2. Clear the error log if it becomes too large or cluttered:

     ```bash
     <copy>sudo truncate -s 0 /var/log/php-fpm/www-error.log</copy>
     ```
+3. To exit: Press Ctrl+C to stop following the log and return to your normal command prompt.

-9. These commands are particularly helpful when:
+    **Note:** These commands are particularly helpful when:
     - The application isn't responding as expected
     - You're seeing blank pages or incomplete responses
     - The RAG functionality isn't retrieving film information correctly
     - There are issues with the MySQL AI connections

-## Task 3: Run and Test the Application
+## Task 4: Run and Test the Application

 1. Navigate to the application in your browser: